w3c/wot/PRESENTATIONS/2023-09-tpac/2023-09-WoT-TPAC-TD-Discussion.md

      - https://www.w3.org/TR/webcodecs-codec-registry/
      - https://www.w3.org/TR/did-spec-registries/

-     - Changes in the main document may require changing documents in all of the registered bindings - potential issue
+     - Changes in the main document may require changing documents in all of the registered bindings - a potential issue
      - how do we remove entries
      - TD version tracking
      - registered bindings should be immutable
      - there should be a validation step for bindings
-     - rule for publishing all "intermediate" TDs versions should also apply to bindings to avoid "skips" preventing upgrades
+     - The rule for publishing all "intermediate" TDs versions should also apply to bindings to avoid "skips" preventing upgrades